 Bats, Balls and Bradford Girls

-The first all Asian girls’ cricket team train for their last tournament together.
-Now they’ve left school, will outside pressures of life get in the way?
+The first all-Asian girls' cricket team train for their last tournament together.
+Now they have left school, will outside pressures of life get in the way?

-This BBC Three film follows the first all Asian girls’ cricket team over the summer holidays as they train for their last ever tournament together.
+This BBC Three film follows the first all-Asian girls' cricket team over the summer holidays as they train for their last ever tournament together.
 The team started at school four years ago when their only experience of cricket was their dads and brothers watching it on the TV.
-In spite of this, they took to it like naturals and began winning almost all of the tournaments they entered.
-Last year they lost out on becoming National champions at Lords by only one run.
+In spite of this, they took to it like naturals and began winning all the tournaments they entered.

 The team has taken a break for their GCSE exams, but once the summer holidays start they are back on the field to train for their last tournament together.
 After the summer they will all be going their separate ways, all going to different colleges.
 The tournament will be held at the legendary Headingly cricket stadium and they will be playing some of the best girls' teams in Yorkshire.
 Hami is their coach leading them to victory.
 It is their final chance to prove themselves as Yorkshire girls' champions and they want to go out with a bang.